TrawenCZ/polygon-drawing-demo/README.md

 4. Create an immutable `ArrayPolygon` class that extends the `SimplePolygon` class.
     *   The coordinates of the vertices of the n-gon are stored in an array.
 	*   The constructor will have an array of vertices as the input argument.
-The constructor:
-	    * Checks whether the array or any of its elements are `null`.
-		* Checks whether the array is empty.
+The array has to valid.
+Invalid array is `null`,  contains `null` element, or has less than 3 vertices.
-		* If one of these situations happen, then the input is invalid and the constructor
+	*   If the input array is invalid the constructor  throws an `IllegalArgumentException` exception with an error description.

 		  > To throw an exception, use `throw new IllegalArgumentException("message - what happened");`.
 We'll learn more about exceptions later on.
 For now, this is the only way how to prevent the creation of invalid object.

 	*   If the input is correct, then the constructor copies the input array.
 It is not enough to just store a pointer to the array in the attribute because the array could be modified by the array provider, violiting ecancapsulation principles.

 		  > Use methods from the `Arrays` utility class, such as _copyOf_ or _equals_.
 		  > When copying an array, a shallow copy is sufficient, as `Vertex2D` objects are immutable.